bigearth/bitblog/_posts/2018-03-12-multingual-mnemonics.md

 ## Summary

-With `mnemonicWordLists` it's now easier than ever to generate mnemonics in languages other than english to help spread $BCH all over the EARTH.
+With `wordLists` it's now easier than ever to generate mnemonics in languages other than english to help spread $BCH all over the EARTH.

 [More info](https://www.bitbox.earth/bitboxcli/bitcoincash)